How to Choose the Best and Most Comfortable Sleeper Sofa

 Check the Construction

-Those older, noisy, and rickety sofa beds are a thing of the past, but you still need to be on the lookout for quality construction, just as you would with any sofa purchase.
-Here’s what to look for:
+Next, you’ll want to ensure the construction of any sleeper sofa is sound and sturdy.
+Those older, noisy, and rickety sofa beds you might remember from stays with elderly relatives may be a thing of the past, but you still need to be on the lookout for quality construction.
+Just as with any furniture purchase, keep an eye out for these five key items:

 Confirm Seating Comfort